tsantalis/RefactoringMiner/README.md

 # How to use RefactoringMiner as a maven dependency

-In order to use RefactoringMiner as a maven dependency in your project, run `./gradlew install` and add the following dependency to your project:
+In order to use RefactoringMiner as a maven dependency in your project, run `./gradlew install` to add `RefactoringMiner.jar` into your local mvn repository, and then add the following dependency to your project:

     <dependency>
       <groupId>org.refactoringminer</groupId>